Blue-Grey All-American Bowl: NFL Veteran Evaluations (Tampa)

-DeVonta Davidson, OL, Desert Ridge (AZ): The 6-4 and 310-pounder is more than a big body and his work with Air Force commit Zach Lyle was commendable.
+D.J.
+Davidson, DL, Desert Ridge (AZ): The 6-4 and 310-pounder is more than a big body and his work with Air Force commit Zach Lyle was commendable.

 NFL Veteran Evaluation: “Davidson can dominate.
 Now, all he has to do is put his mind to doing it on a regular basis.
 I expect big things from him,” Stills said.